 “Alright, I’ll tell you.
 It’s real simple, happens all over the world, all the time.
 You cheated on me with everyone you could.
 At least six women that I found out about, two of whom I talked to.
 Does this jolt your memory?”

 I lie there speechless.

-“Great, I’m glad you’re finally letting your guard down and actually listening,” Ainhoa says with a raspy voice, as if her previous revelation scratched her throat on the way out.
+“Great, I’m glad you’re finally letting your guard down and listening,” Ainhoa says in a raspy voice, as if her previous revelation scratched her throat on the way out.

 I look down towards the sheets that cover my torso.

 “… Was I really that much of a piece of shit?
 Oh, man, what the fuck was wrong with me?”

 Ainhoa walks closer and takes a seat on a stool next to the bed.
 She rests her left forearm on her right knee, closes her eyes and sighs.